apa-newsroom/austrian-neighbourhood-maps/README.md

 The map is available in [GeoJSON format](https://github.com/apa-newsroom/austrian-neighbourhood-maps/blob/main/vienna/graetzl_zg.json).
 A preview is available [here](https://github.com/apa-newsroom/austrian-neighbourhood-maps/blob/main/vienna/graezl_karte_zg.html).

-This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a> (see "Copyright" for attribution).
+This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a> (see "Attribution" for details).

 ## Contributing to the Austrian Neighbourhood Maps

 We're happy to welcome new contributors, either improving on our existing maps, or providing maps for uncovered cities.
 In order to collaborate, please get in touch with us first, via email, so we'll be able to sort out the details.

-## Copyright
+## Attribution

-Copyright APA, Datenquelle: [Stadt Wien](https://digitales.wien.gv.at/ogd-nutzungsbedingungen) data.wien.gv.at
+If you use our data, please quote us as: "APA, Datenquelle: [Stadt Wien](https://digitales.wien.gv.at/ogd-nutzungsbedingungen) data.wien.gv.at"